pizzapanther/GAE-Bulk-Mailer/docs/tracking.md

 To tag a URL simply add something like the following to a URL: #bmtags:tag1,tag2

-You can further groups tags like: #bmtags:group1:tag1,group1:tag2
+You can further group tags like: #bmtags:group1:tag1,group1:tag2

 The bmtag string will be removed from your URL during template processing and will be recorded for tracking.